jocelo/offset-dates/README.md

-# offset-dates
+# offset-dates (version 0.1.11)
-js library to play with dates

-Lightweigth library to calculate different dates and ranges.
+Lightweigth library to calculate and play with dates and ranges of dates.

-Current version 0.1.11

 To start using the offsetdate library you just need to include the js file into your code.